juandarr/German-traffic-sign-classifier/README.md

 ![alt text][image51]

-Clearly there is more variability in pixel intensity among the pixels of the Y channel method output.
+Clearly, there is more variability in pixel intensity among the pixels of the Y channel method output.
 The following couple of images show some of the samples of the training set after augmentation and preprocessing using each preprocessing method.

 ![alt text][image52]

 ![alt text][image53]

-Experiments were performed with each method separatedly.
+Experiments were performed with each method separately.
 The best results were obtained with the second method, picking the Y color image and then using local/global contrast normalization.

 ### **b.
 Final model architecture**